modlee-ai/modlee/docs/README.md

     )
 ```

-We format your recommended model as a `ModleeModel`, which allows us to automatically document your experiment locally and share it with your Modlee collaborators.
+We formatted your recommended model as a `ModleeModel`, which allows us to automatically document your experiment locally and share it with your Modlee collaborators.
 If you're signed up for Modlee Purple, that's the entire Modlee community!
 Learn more in our [docs](https://docs.modlee.ai/modules/modlee.client.html#modlee.client.ModleeClient.post_run).

 In training a Modlee recommended model, and sharing key information about your experiment automatically, you've contributed to a powerful flywheel that will allow the ML R&D community to work together in new ways and guide one another to better ML solutions over time.

+#### Supported use cases

 At the moment we support modalities of `images` and `text`, and tasks of `classification`, with more coming soon.
 Let us know which modalities and tasks you'd prefer on our [Discord](https://discord.com/invite/m8YDbWDvrF) in the package-feature-brainstorming channel.
 If you're excited about what we're building, help us support your use case by contributing to our [Github](https://github.com/modlee-ai/modlee/blob/main/docs/CONTRIBUTING.md).

+#### Next steps

 Build your own Modlee model recommendation pipeline and connect your data today or go through a full recommendation example in more detail: [Benchmark with model recommendations](https://docs.modlee.ai/notebooks/recommend.html).

 ### Automated Experiment Documentation

 Using Modlee to obtain a benchmark solution is an easy way to determine a great starting point for future model exploration.
-With Modlee, you can focus more on breaking new ground and less of reinventing the "ML experiment" wheel.
-Define a custom `ModleeModel`, and share key information about your automatically documented experiments to guide your collaborators towards better solutions, simply through the act of experimenting.
+To explore further define a custom `ModleeModel`, which will automatically share key information about your experiment and help guide your collaborators towards better solutions.
 No need to share code, repos, or set up a meeting.

 Modlee supports documentation for Lightning experiments.
 Guides for structuring PyTorch Lightning projects are available [here](https://lightning.ai/docs/pytorch/stable/starter/converting.html) and [here](https://towardsdatascience.com/from-pytorch-to-pytorch-lightning-a-gentle-introduction-b371b7caaf09).